IBM/context-driven-personalization-websphere/README.md

 # Steps

 Follow these steps to setup and run this developer pattern.
 The steps are described in detail below.

-Follow these steps to setup and run this developer journey.
-The steps are described in detail below.

 ## 1. Data capture from WCS